lizdexo/react-airtable-portfolio/src/components/READMECopy.md

 ### Up Next

+- [ ] Do a whole heck of a lot of code clean up (I've left quite a mess)
 - [x] Add react-router for linking between pages
 - [ ] write About page (what do I say about myself??)
 - [ ] figure out what exactly to put on the homepage